 Come face to face with exotic and endangered animals from across the world, including penguins, lemurs, meercats, zebras, deer and lots of farm animals at Peak Wildlife Park!
-It’s one of our top days out in the Peak District.
-We love the walk through areas where you can venture inside animal enclosures, and my boys always enjoy petting the farm animals.
+It’s one of the top days out in the Peak District.
+Kids will love the walk through areas where you can venture inside animal enclosures, and they will especially love petting the farm animals.

 This isn’t a normal zoo to see the ‘big five’.
 Instead it is an immersive experience to enjoy walking amongst less ferocious animals.
 Its a fantastic day out for little ones especially as they can be hands on with some of the tamer residents

 Peak Wildlife Park is just 1km outside the National Park boundary near Leek in Staffordshire.

 If you do not have an annual pass, you must pre-book a time slot.
 Once you’ve booked your time slot you can then go ahead an book your tickets online.